kubernetes-sigs/kustomize/docs/glossary.md

 ## kustomize

-_kustomize_ is a command line tool supporting template-free customization of declarative configuration targetted to k8s-style objects.
+_kustomize_ is a command line tool supporting template-free, structured customization of declarative configuration targetted to k8s-style objects.

-_Targetted to k8s means_ that kustomize may need some
+_Targetted to k8s means_ that kustomize has some
-limited understanding of API resources, k8s concepts like names, labels, namespaces, etc. and the semantics of resource patching.
+understanding of API resources, k8s concepts like names, labels, namespaces, etc. and the semantics of resource patching.

 kustomize is an implementation of [DAM].